Changing Desktop Environments

-Lite Updates Notify will check for new updates on shcedule as defined by the user.
+Lite Updates Notify will check for new updates on schedule as defined by the user.
 If no new updates are available since the last time updates were installed in the system, Lite Updates Notify will notify that the system is up to date, once.
-No further notifications are displayed up until new updates become available once again.
+No further notifications are displayed up until new updates become available again.

 A PPA is a repository containing one or more applications.
 These are often set up for new software programs or updated versions of some applications.
 To add a new PPA to your system, follow the guide below.

 NOTE: You must ensure that the PPA you are adding, is currently supported by the version of Linux Lite you are using.